luebbertevan/animal-shelter-management-platform/spec.md

 ### Goals & Success Criteria

+-   **Improve communication & coordination:** All messaging has full admin visibility.
+All messages and updates are timestamped for clear timelines.
 -   **Reduce administrative load:** Replace manual spreadsheets and message threads with structured, searchable records.
--   **Improve communication:** Keep every update, note, and task tied to the relevant animal or foster.
 -   **Maintain animal health visibility:** Track meds, check-ins, and red flags so no animal falls through the cracks.
+Timestamped timelines show what happened when.
--   **Increase foster engagement:** Make it easy for fosters to share updates, log care tasks, and volunteer for new placements.
+-   **Increase foster engagement:** Make it easy for fosters to share updates and volunteer for new placements.

 ### User Roles & Permissions

 -   **Foster Coordinators (Admin)**
     -   Manage full animal roster and assignments.
     -   Review and publish foster opportunities.
+    -   **See all chat threads** across all foster households for full coordination visibility.
     -   Send announcements or direct messages to fosters.
-    -   Configure reminders and monitor compliance.
+    -   View timelines and activity logs across all animals and fosters.
 -   **Foster Parent (User)**
     -   View animals currently assigned to them.
-    -   Submit updates (text, photos, logs) and acknowledge tasks/reminders.
+    -   Submit updates (text, photos, logs) with timestamps.
     -   Express interest in animals needing placement.
+    -   Communicate with coordinators via household chat.

 ### MVP Feature Scope

 #### Animal Profiles

--   Core attributes: name, species, breed, sex, age, status (`Needs Foster`, `In Foster`, `Adopted`, `Medical Hold`).
+-   Core attributes: name (optional), species, breed, sex, age, status (`Needs Foster`, `In Foster`, `Adopted`, `Medical Hold`).
+-   **Handle unnamed intakes:** Animals can be identified by characteristics (e.g., "Orange tabby"), location/source (e.g., "Rescue from Main St"), or group membership when name is unknown.
+System generates display identifiers when name is missing.
+-   **Graceful handling of missing info:** All fields are optional.
+System tracks what information is missing and provides:
+    -   "Info Missing" section/filter to identify animals needing data completion
+    -   Quick preview cards with shortened/truncated info for easy scanning
+    -   Date added and intake source always recorded for identification
 -   **Group support:** Animals can be organized as groups (e.g., litter of kittens) or singles.
 Groups share common care needs, medical schedules, and foster assignments while maintaining individual profiles for tracking.
+-   **Filters & search:** Filter by status, species, date added, missing info, location/source, or group.
+Search by any identifier (name, characteristics, location).
 -   Health & behavior notes (diet, medications details (doses, frequency) temperament).
 -   Media uploads: photos, bios.
--   Timeline of updates (timestamped entries with weight, condition, photos).
+-   **Timeline of updates:** Chronological, timestamped entries with weight, condition, photos, status changes, and medical events.
+All updates are timestamped to track when information changed.

 #### Foster Management

 -   Foster directory: contact info, experience level, household details (other pets, kids, allergies), preferred animal profiles, availability.
 -   Assignment tracking: current and historical placements; surfacing open capacity.
--   Quick filters/search (e.g., “experienced bottle feeders”, “available next week”).
+-   Quick filters/search (e.g., "experienced bottle feeders", "available next week").
+-   **Foster account confirmation:** Coordinators can generate confirmation codes/passwords for approved fosters.
+Codes are easily shareable via text/email.
+Fosters use code to create account (replaces open registration).
+Keeps application process in Petstablished while controlling platform access.

 #### Communication Hub

+-   **Admin visibility:** All coordinators/admins can see all chat threads across all foster households for full coordination visibility.
 -   Household-level chat threads connecting coordinators with each foster household for real-time coordination.
+-   **Timestamps:** All messages are timestamped.
+All information updates (animal status changes, medical notes, assignments) are timestamped when relevant.
 -   Message tagging for specific animals or tasks so updates stay searchable and context-rich within the broader household conversation.
 -   Coordinator broadcast messages (e.g., reminders, policy updates).
 -   Notifications (in-app + email push) for new messages, assignment changes, reminder triggers.
+-   **Timelines:** Chronological views of activity per animal, per foster, or organization-wide to track what happened when.
+-   **Event reminders (MVP+):** Coordinators can configure SMS or email reminders for important events (e.g., spay/neuter appointments, medication schedules).
+Recipients can confirm receipt or completion.
+Reminders are timestamped and tracked.

 #### Foster Opportunities Board